Rob

 species representing taxa of your choice. email me for details.

-This artificial ecosystem is used to teach observational skills and science concepts to children in grades K-5.
+This artificial ecosystem was used to teach observational skills and science concepts to children in grades K-5.
 A digital video system we call "the stream stream" is used to send live or pre-recorded video images of macroscopic and microsopic organisms to computers in every classroom in the school.
 Rob is involved with teacher training and instructional support designed to bring state-of-the-art scientific content to the classrooms.
 Children as young as grade 3 are taught complex tasks such as using real microscopes to search for protists and creating their own digital videos.
-Tremont Elementary is located in Upper Arlington, Ohio.

 I get quite a few questions from visitors who stumble on this web site.
 The questions usually fall into three categories: students and hobyists asking about specific organisms, hobyists and teachers wanting to know more about the design, construction and uses of artificial ecosystems, and teachers asking about the integration of aquaria, microscopes and technology in classroom settings.
 I hope the resources on my links page will help you find some answers.